CaviereFabien/documentation/System-administration.md

 (By default this directory is owned by root so you will need to __sudo__.)

-Now make a snapshot of `occ`, which we store occurrence data:
+Now, make a snapshot of `occ`, which we store occurrence data:

     $ nodetool snapshot occ